Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Computational results

+The upper limits found in Section~\ref{sec::scaling} are compared to the actual number of variables and constraints (mean over instances) in Table~\ref{tab::no_vars_generic}.
+The purpose of the table is to connect the theoretical discussion on scaling in Section~\ref{sec::scaling} with the actual problem sizes.
+For example, $line2$ is the most complex in terms of constraints, which is reflected later by the computational difficulties of some of its instances.
+(Due to closure, $line2$ is partially double-track and partially single-track with heavy traffic.).
+The table serves also as the sanity check of our model.

-The computational results are presented in Figs.~\ref{fig::ko-glc-case1}, ~\ref{fig::ko-glc-case2}, and \ref{fig::ko-glc-case3} for $line1$, $line2$, and $line3$, respectively.
-Each figure shows objective $\times$ $d_\text{max}$ (top part), computation time (comp. time, middle part) and QPU access time (bottom part) for CQM hybrid solver with {\tt t\_min} equal $5$ and $20$s.
+The computational results are presented in Figure~\ref{fig::ko-glc-case1} a) b) c) for $line1$, $line2$, and $line3$, respectively.
+Each figure shows the objective (top part), computation time (comp. time, middle part), and QPU access time (bottom part) for CQM hybrid solver with {\tt t\_min} equal $5$ and $20$s.
 CPLEX results are also displayed.
+These latter include the optima as well as the heuristic results with computational time limited to at most 5 seconds.

-For scenario $line1$ (Fig.~\ref{fig::ko-glc-case1}), CQM solver obtained optimal solutions for all cases (except for instances $6$ and $11$).
-Similarly, for $line3$ (Fig.~\ref{fig::ko-glc-case3}), only small deviations from the optimum can be observed for a number of instances.
-All computational times for $line1$ and $line3$ were significantly below $0.4$min, although CPLEX performed faster.
-Comparing CQM with {\tt t\_min}$=5s$ and {\tt t\_min}$=20s$, we have almost the same objectives but {\tt t\_min}$=20s$ requires almost $4$ times longer computational time.
+For the scenario $line1$ (Figure~\ref{fig::ko-glc-case1} a) ), the CQM solver found the optimal solutions in all of the cases except for instances $6$ and $11$.
+Similarly, for $line3$ (Figure~\ref{fig::ko-glc-case1} c) ), only small deviations from the optimum can be observed for a number of instances.
+All computational times for $line1$ and $line3$ were significantly below $30$seconds, although CPLEX was faster, and found the actual optimum before the possible 5 seconds limit.
+Comparing CQM with {\tt t\_min}$=5s$ and {\tt t\_min}$=20s$, we have almost the same objective values, however, {\tt t\_min}$=20s$ requires almost $4$ times longer computational time.